Research by Stanley T. Cole, (1951), great-grandson of the late Congressman from Ohio, W. L. Cole, from his book, THE HISTORY OF MY TIME.

 But the fact still remains that the conviction, in the Superior Court of Los Angeles County, of one of their kind, that received the wrath of the speaker's publicity, and as some are pleased to call it, "SURPRISING ASSAULT," still stands as a surprising confirmation of the stand of a man that is unafraid.
 If Cole is wrong, the Judgement of the Los Angeles County Court is wrong.
 But if the Court is right, and judging from the approbation of the public, and the acceptance of the verdict by the convicted, it must be right, then Mr. Cole is right.
 The Times realizes that it is one thing to indulge in name-calling in the matter of decisions of our Courts and individuals dedicated to fair play and elimination of oppressive restriction on Organized Labor Unions.

 There is no doubt that William COLE was a carpenter, as I have seen his work with my own eyes, and he taught the trade to my father and my uncles.
 There is no doubt that he was a public speaker, as I have read many of his speeches.
-Was he a school teacher?
+He was a school teacher around 1897 to 1900.
 The following article, if genuine, indicates a continuing interest in public school education.